Architecture Laboratory PG (8409.6)

 Extensions & Late submissions

-Good studio practices - The following additional Discipline specific regulations and procedures are designed to ensure equity for students in the submission, feedback and assessment of projects
+Good studio practices - The following additional Discipline specific procedures are designed to ensure equity for students in the submission, feedback and assessment of projects

 Submission requirements and protocols